marshvin/Image_hash_spoofing/README.md

 ## Overview

 The Hash Spoofing Tool is a Python script that modifies PNG images to generate a specific SHA-512 hash prefix.
-This tool is useful for testing and educational purposes, demonstrating how image metadata can be manipulated to achieve desired hash values.
+This tool is useful for demonstrating how image metadata can be manipulated to achieve desired hash values.

 ## Features